 (Report of the Leader of the Council)

-The Committee sought clarifications in the following areas:
+The Committee sought and received clarifications in the following areas: